The advantages and disadvantages of one page websites

-Because one page sites tend to be smaller, they will save you web space and bandwidth, which will in turn reduce your hosting costs.
+Because one-page sites tend to be smaller, they will save you web space and bandwidth, which will, in turn, reduce your hosting costs.

 8. Cuts the waffle and gets to the point

-Because there is less space in a single page website, the content should in theory be relevant and concise, ensuring a better user experience.
+Because there is less space in a single page website, the content should, in theory, be relevant and concise, ensuring a better user experience.

-This is an argument which doesn’t sit particularly well with me, but in the interests of fairness I feel I should add it.
+This is an argument which doesn’t sit particularly well with me, but in the interests of fairness, I feel I should add it.
 After reading an awful lot about this subject, this argument consistently crops up, so here it is…It is claimed by some digital marketing specialists that single page websites rank better in Google as the ranking will be applied to the whole site as there is only one page.
 This argument would certainly stand if the site is aimed towards only one product of service, but gets little blurry where multiple products are concerned.
-Make of this argument what you will!
+Make this argument what you will!

-In my humble opinion this is the main reason for one page websites, as seen in the examples I have given.
-Single page websites come into their own for those who want a stand out, creative and original website.
+In my humble opinion, this is the main reason for one-page websites, as seen in the examples I have given.
+Single page websites come into their own for those who want a standout, creative and original website.